mirshahreza/Zync/MsSql/Doc/ARTICLE_EN.md

 Check out the project on GitHub, give it a star, and try it out in your own projects.
 Contributions, feedback, and ideas are always welcome.

 **Find the project here: [https://github.com/mirshahreza/Zync](https://github.com/mirshahreza/Zync)**

+Tip: By default Zync fetches from `https://raw.githubusercontent.com/mirshahreza/Zync/master/MsSql/Packages/`.
+You can point to your own repository/branch by passing it as the second parameter, e.g. `EXEC dbo.Zync 'i String', 'https://raw.githubusercontent.com/<user>/<repo>/main/MsSql/Packages/';`.

+Useful commands beyond install/list:
+- `lo` or `list-objects`: list all Zync-managed objects (name starts with Zz)
+- `clean`: remove ALL Zync-managed objects and tracking data
+- `rm <pkgOrFile>`: remove a package or a specific script (restores previous version when available)
+- `rb <package>`: rollback a package to its previous version

 ---